uktrade/data-hub-frontend/test/a11y/cypress/specs/integration/readme/readme.md

 1. copy an existing spec.js file within the integration folder.
 Rename this file to match your mount point name.
 2. Open the new file and change
     - const mountPoint = urls.your-mount-point
-    - const mountPointName = 'your-mount-point-name'
+    - const excludedUrls = urlTestExclusions.your-mount-point

 The new test will automatically appear in the browser when running the tests and include any urls connected to the mount point.